-Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 24 states for extraordinary achievement in voluntary conservation.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 27 states.
 In Nebraska, the $10,000 award is presented with Alliance for the Future of Agriculture in Nebraska (AFAN), Cargill and the Nebraska Environmental Trust.

 Leopold Conservation Award

 5225 S. 16th Street

 Lincoln, NE 68512

 Selected recipients must be available for an Earth Day press conference, summer video production, and fall award ceremony.

 “These award recipients are examples of how Aldo Leopold’s land ethic is alive and well today.
 Their dedication to conservation shows how individuals can improve the health of the land while producing food and fiber,” said Kevin McAleese, Sand County Foundation President and CEO.